kdd9198/SWEN-course-page-migration/610/content/docs/project/_index.md

 {{% hint %}}

-"Fourth and final phase in the project lifecycle, Transition focuses on deploying software to users and ensuring that theirs expectations about the software were met."
+"Fourth and final phase in the project lifecycle, Transition focuses on deploying software to users and ensuring that their expectations about the software were met."

 [OpenUP Transition Phase](https://www.utm.mx/~caff/doc/OpenUPWeb/openup/guidances/concepts/transition_phase_DD5986E5.html?nodeId=902e4d0d)